Table of Contents

 - Ketogenic diet: a diet designed especially to trigger ketosis

-A ketogenic diet is one specifically designed to put you in the state of ketosis.
+A keto diet is one specifically designed to put you in a state of ketosis.
+It’s a high fat, low carb diet that forces your body to burn fat instead of carbs for fuel 🔥

-Normally, your body breaks down carbohydrates into glucose.
+Normally, your body breaks down carbohydrates into sugars.

 So by reducing your dietary carb intake, it’s possible to encourage your body to burn more fat.